pdsink/jetlog/src/readme.txt

 This directory is not actually used.

-It exists only as workaround for PlatformIO, to build examples.
+It exists only as a workaround for PlatformIO to build examples.